 My personal motto is enjoy the world, and be nice to it.
 This sustainable travel packing list will help you do just that!
 Pack these 27 items to minimize your landfill contribution as much as possible as you’re off exploring.

 1. Solid deodorant

-There’s an abundance of natural deodorant options, including pastes, sticks, creams – you name it.
+There’s an abundance of low-waste deodorant options, including creams, sticks, pastes – you name it.
 But a deodorant mineral stone is my favorite.

-It’s simple, doesn’t make my armpits itchy like some other alternatives have and actually works.
 The secret is to make sure you rub it on thoroughly.
 As in, sing-the-ABCs-in-your-head-for-each-pit thoroughly.
-And then you’re golden!
+And then you’re daisy fresh!

 View this post on Instagram